marknelsonengineer/empire/LOGGING.md

 #### Discussion
 Ideally, I'd love to "buy" a logger (find a library and wire it in).
 I looked at a few C++ loggers out there, and prototyped [Boost log].
-The problem with [Boost log] is it couldn't be compiled out if it wasn't being used.
+The problem with [Boost log] is it couldn't be compiled out if it was not being used.
 I also felt it was too heavyweight of a tool.

 I've built a lot of loggers over the years.
 I never like building them, but